 In “Ex Parte Talks Allowed Under Georgia Law For Counsel, Doctors Preempted by HIPAA” (password required), the United States Law Week discusses in detail Moreland v.
 Austin, Georgia Sup.
 Ct.
 No. S08G0498, a November 3, 2008 decision holding that defense attorneys who wish to engage in ex parte communications with plaintiffs’ treating physicians must comply … Continue Reading

 Data breaches can occur in any industry, but those that involve medical information create unique problems.
 Starting January 1, they also will carry unique penalties, at least in California.
 The new California laws, Senate Bill 541 (SB 541) and Assembly Bill 211 (AB 211).
 Health care providers clearly need to take heed of the laws’ … Continue Reading

 This post was written by Catherine A. Durkin and Areta L. Kupchyk.
 On May 22, 2008, the Food and Drug Administration (“FDA”) announced plans for what it is calling the “Sentinel System”—a new, national electronic health information surveillance system to track the performance and safety of medical products once they are on the market.
-See … Continue Reading
+In … Continue Reading